 Longview, which was formed in 1900, has a more organic impression.
 We developed an existing grading depression into a functioning roadbed to allow for pedestrian, bike, and parking within the cemetery.
 We added several paths that follow the existing topography.
 These lead to the Children’s section of the cemetery and the surrounding cemeteries.
 The separation between this cemetery and the road will be landscaped with small evergreen trees and shrubbery.

 Southern Chain was developed in 1915 and presented the most challenges.
 It is currently overcrowded with graves and is in the most disrepair.
-The existing graves are head to toe with little room for development of formal trails.
+The existing graves are head to toe with little room for the development of formal trails.
 There is an existing roadway that allows for pedestrian and vehicular travel.
-We propose adding 8 new parking spaces adjacent to the cemetery at Buck Toms Park, if the city allows.
+We propose adding 8 new parking spaces adjacent to the cemetery at Buck Toms Park if the city allows.
 The new design builds on the existing rectilinear theme.
 We propose the addition of low grasses and plants that form a patchwork of color, like a quilt.
 These plants will remain low so the gravestones are still visible.
-In the beginning of the landscaping installation, there will need to be clear edge treatments that are required to define the different planting beds and keep them separated, but the goal is to pick plants that require low maintenance.
+At the beginning of the landscaping installation, there will need to be clear edge treatments that are required to define the different planting beds and keep them separated, but the goal is to pick plants that require low maintenance.
 More small paths can be added in the future to graves that seem heavily visited.Read less